kostyfisik/PKM-sync-template/notes/chore.pkm.showcase.md

 ## Checkboxes

-`- [ ]` and `- [x]` at the start of the line are commonly rendered in various PKMs to denote a empty and checked checkboxes, e.g. in a to-do list.
+`- [ ]` and `- [x]` at the start of the line are commonly rendered in various PKM programs to denote a empty and checked checkboxes, e.g. in a to-do list.